General Information

 If more aid is received that could have been reasonably spent for non-institutional costs, the unearned portion must be returned to SFA Programs.

 Per federal regulations, students who fail to earn a passing grade in any course and received federal aid are considered to have unofficially withdrawn from Georgia College.
 At the end of each semester, the Financial Aid Office will identify any such students and will notify them with further explanation denoting any calculated financial obligations of unearned aid.
 A student’s failure to respond to this notification within the specified time frame will result in the university imposing its due diligence procedures regarding outstanding balances.
+Should an unofficial withdraw be calculated due to an incomplete grade and the student complete that course with a grade other than F, the Financial Aid Office can undo the unofficial withdrawal calculation and replace the aid that was removed from the student’s account.
+This can only be done within 45 days of the semester in which the incomplete was earned has ended.
+This may differ from the institutional policy for the amount of time a student has to complete a course with an incomplete grade.

 HOPE/Zell Miller-ONLY REFUND